Squirrel/Squirrel.Mac/README.md

 registered with `+registerClass:` sees the update check but not the download;
 set `SQRLDownloader.sessionConfiguration` (with its `protocolClasses`) to intercept both.

+"delta", if present, offers a binary patch from one earlier build to this release; it needs all four keys ("sha256" as 64 hex digits, "size" positive) and is logged and ignored otherwise.
+When "from_version" equals the running application's `CFBundleVersion`, Squirrel downloads the patch instead of the ZIP, checks its "size" and "sha256", applies it to a copy of the running application, and puts the result through the same code signing verification as an unpacked ZIP.
+If any of that fails, or "from_version" is anything else, it downloads the ZIP from "url" in the same check (its `downloadProgress` starting again from zero), so a server can always include the one delta it has for the version that asked.
+A delta that has been applied and staged is not fetched again by later checks in the same process, and neither is one that downloaded intact but would not apply or verify.

+Patches are [Sparkle](https://sparkle-project.org) BinaryDelta files (format 3 or 4, any `--compression` except `bzip2`), made with Sparkle's `BinaryDelta create <old.app> <new.app> <patch>`.
+A patch only applies to a byte-identical copy of `<old.app>`, file modes included, and ShipIt clears the group and other write bits of everything it installs; strip them from the app before signing it (`chmod -R go-w MyApp.app`) so the shipped bundle, the installed bundle and the trees the patch was made from all agree, otherwise the patch applies once to a fresh install and never again.
+Files the patch adds or rewrites are created with decomposed (NFD) names, so a non-ASCII file name outside an archive such as `app.asar` can fail code signing verification and cost a fallback to the ZIP. "from_version" may be a JSON string or number.

 ## Update File JSON Format